The Lost Fort

 Erratic boulders used to create a hunebed (Everstorf 1/311)

 Why did megalith tombs become so popular with the Funnelbeakers?
 Well, we can thank the last Ice Age, the Weichselian Glaciation (Devensian in the UK, Winsconsin in the US), for that.
 It took place in several stages from 115,000 to 10,000 BC.
-During its maximum extent (57,000 – 15,000 BC), the Fenno-Scandian ice shield reached south into northern Germany, covering Brandenburg and Mecklenburg-Vorpommern.
+During its maximum extent (57,000 – 15,000 BC), the Fenno-Scandian ice shield reached south into northern Germany, covering Brandenburg, Mecklenburg-Vorpommern and parts of Lower Saxony.
 When the glaciers receded, they left behind an end moraine landscape, including lots of those lovely erratic boulders which later went into the Neolithic burials.

 Everstorf, great dolmen Devil's Oven (2/312) seen from the side

 That would need the effort of an entire village and likely a larger group, maybe several villages.
-Since the ground was frozen in winter, it would remain only the time that was also needed for sowing and harvesting, so one can assume that it took longer, maybe more than one season, to erect the larger burials.
+Since the ground was frozen in winter, the only time remaining for the work was also needed for sowing and harvesting, so one can assume that it took longer, maybe more than one season, to erect the larger burials.

 Lancken-Granitz, great dolmen (no. 2/503)